uf-reef-avl/multilauncher/README.md

 **Preparing Commands for Robots:** <a name="Preparing Commands for Robots"/>

 -From the MainWindow and after successfully pinging the listed robots, the tabbed section of the Command will display
-    one tab per listed robot type from the "Robot's Type/Configuration" list.
+    one tab per listed robot type from the "Robot's Type/Configuration" column.

--Within each tab is a textfield that can be edited manually and is used to save and send a series of commands to the remote robots.
+-Within each tab is a textfield that can be edited manually and is used to send a series of commands to the remote robots.

 -A majority of commandline style commands are valid for use with the Command Editor.